ZhishanYuan/ZhishanYuan.github.io/_pages/about.md

 In my daily life, I am interested in sports, music and movies.
 I love both soccer and basketball, and I love to go to the gym.
 I enjoy listening to Rock and R&B in my leisure time.

 Now I am looking for a Computer Science PhD position starting from 2025 fall.
 You can find my curriculem Vitae here.
-[Curriculum Vitae](https://github.com/ZhishanYuan/ZhishanYuan.github.io/blob/master/assets/Curriculum_Vitae.pdf) If you are interested in me, feel free to contact me through email!
+[Curriculum Vitae](https://github.com/ZhishanYuan/ZhishanYuan.github.io/blob/master/assets/Curriculum_Vitae.pdf) If you are interested in me, feel free to contact me!

 Publication
 ======